SirCartier50/FlashcardsPart1/README.md

 ## Notes

 Had issues come up with ways to get the flipping animation and when I pressed next, it didnt do anything.
 I first found some css from w3school on flipping animations.
+For the next button, I found out I used True instead of true in a while loop condition, so switched it.

 ## License